open-edge-platform/geti-sdk/README.md

 ```

 > [!IMPORTANT]
-> Make sure to install a version of the SDK that matches your Geti server version.
-For example, if you're using Geti server version 2.12, install SDK version 2.12:
+> Make sure to install a version of the SDK that is compatible with your Geti server version.
+The major and minor versions should match (e.g., SDK 2.13.x is compatible with server 2.13.x), but patch version mismatches are allowed.
+For example, if you're using Geti server version 2.13, install SDK version 2.13:
 > ```bash
-> pip install geti-sdk==2.12
+> pip install geti-sdk==2.13
 > ```

 #### Python and OS compatibility